deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 The constants are c0=1 and c1=0.

-🌟 Exercise 2.31
+Exercise 2.31 🌟

 This was an amazing journey from a seemingly straightforward second-order linear recurrence to the trigonometric solution via complex algebra.

-🌟 Exercise 2.32
+Exercise 2.32

-We should solve the recurrence 2an=3an−1−3an−2+an−3 for n>2 with a0=0, a1=1 and a2=2.
+We have to solve the recurrence 2an=3an−1−3an−2+an−3 for n>2 with a0=0, a1=1 and a2=2.
 The characteristic equation is 2z3−3z2+3z−1=0.
 Let’s first search for a rational root.
 If we can find one, then by dividing the original polynomial with the corresponding factor, we get a quadratic equation.
 The latter is then directly solvable.
 The rational root theorem enumerates all rational candidates.
 It turns out that ½ is a root, thus (2z−1) is a factor.

 Using a classical polynomial division algorithm, we get that the characteristic equation in factored form is